jeremykenedy/laravel-auth/README.md

   * You can watch assets with `yarn run watch`

 #### Optionally Build Cache
-1. From the projects root folder run `sudo php artisan config:cache`
+1. From the projects root folder run `php artisan config:cache`

 ###### And thats it with the caveat of setting up and configuring your development environment.
 I recommend [Laravel Homestead](https://laravel.com/docs/5.5/homestead)